cirrith/Recipes/Recipes/Main Dishes/Tomatoes and Feta with Chickpeas.md

 5. Break feta into large pieces and tuck around.
 Broil on top rack until tomatoes and feta are blistered, 8-10 minutes.
 Let tomato-chickpea mixture cool 5 minutes.

 6. Scatter arugula and olives over tomato-chickpea mixture.
 Drizzle some vinegar and more oil over; season with pepper.
-Serve with pita.

 ## Notes